traefik/traefik/docs/content/user-guides/cert-manager.md

         kind: Issuer
     ```

 Let's see now how to use it with the various Kubernetes provider of Traefik Proxy.
-The enabled providers can be seen on the [dashboard](../../operations/dashboard/) of Traefik Proxy
+The enabled providers can be seen on the [dashboard](../../operations/dashboard/) of Traefik Proxy.

 ### with an Ingress